By Eric Vandenbroeck and

 party structure bad long relied upon the local party machinery to interact with

 regional elites and deliver the popular vote.
-This
+This reflected both the

-preferences-and mobilize their populations-as weIl as
+populations-as weIl as to mediate between

-strategy worked weIl in maintaining Congress hegemony
+national demands and community interests.
+This electoral strategy worked weIl in maintaining Congress hegemony throughout the

-national campaigns, the Congress I actively nurtured a cult of lndira.
+campaigns, the Congress I actively nurtured a cult of lndira.

 Associated with this